Keep your dog happy and healthy in warm weather with our five tips for safe fun in the sun.

-Don't let your pet get sunburnt – use pet-safe sun cream on exposed parts of their skin such as the tips of their ears and nose and avoid direct sunlight where you can – ask your vet for further advice if needed.
+Keep your dog out of direct sunlight where you can.
+Use pet-safe sun cream on exposed parts of your dog’s skin, like the tips of their ears and nose.
+Ask your vet for more advice if needed.

 What to do if your dog overheats

 If dogs are too hot and can’t reduce their body temperature by panting, they may develop heatstroke which can be fatal.